 Exchange Traded Funds ("ETFs") represent interests in: (i) fixed portfolios of equity shares or debt securities designed to track the price and dividend yield performance of a broad-based securities indices (such as the S&P 500 or NASDAQ 100); (ii) "baskets" of industry-specific securities; or (iii) commodities.
 Shares or units in ETFs are traded on an exchange like equity shares in companies, and the value of such shares or units fluctuate in relation to changes in the value of the underlying asset of the ETF.
-However, the market price of such shares or units in ETFs may not be equivalent to the pro-rata value of the underlying asset of the ETF.
-Shares and units of the ETFs are subject to the risks of an investment in a broad-based portfolio of equity shares or to the risks of a concentrated, industry-specific investment in equity shares.
+However, the market price of such shares or units in ETFs are subject to the risks of an investment in a broad-based portfolio of equity shares or to the risks of a concentrated, industry-specific investment in equity shares.
 Furthermore, certain ETFs in which the Fund may invest may leverage their assets, thereby significantly increasing the potential volatility of such ETFs.